Pinterest

 10 Easy German Christmas Cookie Recipes

-Today, I’m inviting you to join me in this tradition by sharing 10 of my favorite German Christmas cookie recipes.
+Today, I’m inviting you to join me in this tradition by sharing 10 of my favorite cookie recipes in a German Christmas cookie roundup!

-Mandelkekse are simple yet elegant almond bars that look beautiful on a cookie platter.
+Mandelkekse, almond bars are simple yet elegant almond bars that look beautiful on a cookie platter.
 They start with a buttery shortbread base, topped with almond slivers, and finished with a drizzle of chocolate or almond icing.
-These almond bars are perfect if you’re looking for a cookie that’s not overly sweet but still rich and satisfying.

 Bethmännchen (Little Bethmanns)